The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Introduction

-We also show that both the amplitude and the phase of the characteristic function are important for specifying the asymmetry of a state.
-We outline several nice mathematical properties of the characteristic function of a state, properties which make it particularly useful for the study of asymmetry of pure states.
-We also explain more about characteristic functions and their connection with the classical characteristic function of probability distributions in appendix \ref{app:charfuncs}.
 In section \ref{G-equiv}, we present our main result, the characterization of the G-equivalence classes.
 Specifically, we show that for compact Lie groups, the G-equivalence class of a state is uniquely specified by its characteristic function up to a 1-dimensional representation of the group.
 In the important case of semi-simple Lie groups, we show that it is uniquely specified by the characteristic function alone.
-Finally, in section \ref{sec-approximate} we study the problem of approximate transformations in which one state should be transformed to a state that is close to (but not necessarily exactly equal to) a second.
-The proofs of this section are presented in appendix \ref{app:proofofapproxGequivalence}.

-In part II, we apply the techniques developed in part I to find the complete set of selection rules for pure states under deterministic and stochastic single-copy operations.That is, we determine the necessary and sufficient conditions under which one pure state can be converted to another by a deterministic G-covariant time evolution, and we determine the necessary and sufficient conditions for this conversion to be achieved by a stochastic $G$-covariant time evolution.
-We also determine the necessary and sufficient conditions for asymptotic interconversion, i.e. for an arbitrary number of copies of one pure state to be converted to an arbitrary number of copies of another, and we determine the maximum rate at which this can be achieved.
-This rate provides a useful measure of asymmetry.
-These results also represent a significant generalization of previous work \cite{GS07} and underline the significance of our characterization of the $G$-equivalence classes.
+Finally, the results on single-copy transformations are presented in the three short sections: deterministic transformations in section \ref{sec:deterministic}, state-to-ensemble transformations and stochastic transformations in section \ref{sec:stochastic}, and catalysis in section \ref{sec:catalysis}.
+We end with a general discussion. \blk